 Added/Omitted Assessment: Bills go out in October and are due November 1st.
 These billing amounts are added to the original billing for the current year 4th quarter as well as the 1st and 2nd quarter of the following year.

 Tax Sale: NJ statute requires all municipalities to hold a Tax Sale annually.
 When an unpaid balance from municipal, county or state charges, i.e. taxes, public works, township utilities or Camden County Municipal Utility Authority (CCMUA) exists from the preceding year, the property is included in the Tax Sale.
 The tax sale can be held as early as October of the current year, but no later than December of the next year.
-The tax sale will be advertised in The Record Breeze.
+The tax sale will be advertised in The Central Record.